 Having a labyrinth at St. Luke’s was a vision of Ned’s from the time he first learned about labyrinths in 2001.
 As an environmentalist, he valued deeply the open space that St. Luke’s had managed to preserve over the years.
 He felt it was extremely important to keep that space for future generations to enjoy.
 He also believed that this vast oasis in a busy urban area would be an ideal spot for the placement of a labyrinth.
 He always said, “We must leave the world a better place than we found it,” says his wife of fifty years, Alice.

-Donations toward this second phase of the labyrinth project are now being accepted.
+Donations toward the ongoing ministry of the Eastport Memorial Labyrinth are gladly accepted at any time.
 Checks may be made out to St. Luke’s with the memo “Labyrinth Fund.”